SumoLogic/sumologic-documentation/docs/manage/ingestion-volume/ingest-budgets/daily-volume/quickstart.md

 ### Use Collector API

 To assign a Collector to an ingest budget you need to get and update the Collector's configuration file.
-The following steps can be referenced in the [Collector Management API document for a PUT request](/docs/api/collector-management/collector-api-methods-examples).
+The following steps can be referenced in the [Collector Management API document for a `PUT` request](/docs/api/collector-management/collector-api-methods-examples).

-First make a GET request to get the Collector's JSON configuration:
+First, make a `GET` request to get the Collector's JSON configuration:

 :::note
 Customize `<accessid:accesskey>`, `<your deployment>`, and collector ID like `150905330`.
 Replace the value `150905330` with the `id` value of your Collector.
 You can use the Sumo [web interface](/docs/send-data/use-json-configure-sources/local-configuration-file-management/view-download-source-json-configuration.md) to get an `id`.